MattTriesCode/MattTriesCode.github.io/README.md

 ### Projects

-The projects page, **projects.html**, is a grid of gallery of projects, each of which will contain:
+The projects page, **projects.html**, will be a grid or gallery of project blurbs, each of which will include:

 - A screenshot of the project
 - The project title
 - A brief description of the project

-These will be arranged using either CSS Grid or CSS flexbox.
+These will be arranged using either CSS Grid or CSS Flexbox.

 ### Resume